Skip to main content

 Outlook

 We continue to favor spread sectors and credit risk in asset allocation, with an up-in-quality bias within asset classes.
-We believe credit spreads should widen in the coming months, likely presenting more attractive entry points for risk taking.
-That said, we see attractive opportunities in the preferred market and in mid- to high-quality high yield and senior loans.
-The recent shift in rates has moved in line with our forecasts, and we expect long-end yields to be rangebound over the coming months.
+We believe credit spreads will likely widen in the coming months, which could present more attractive entry points for increasing risk.

 Related articles

-Weekly commentary Central banks, AI and tariffs pressure Treasury yields lower
+Weekly commentary Tariff tensions and Fed outlook drive Treasury yields lower

 Contact us